minetest/minetest/doc/lua_api.md

       the puncher to the punched.
     * `damage`: Number that represents the damage calculated by the engine
     * should return `true` to prevent the default damage mechanism
+> [!NOTE]
+> This callback is invoked even if the punched player is dead.
 * `minetest.register_on_rightclickplayer(function(player, clicker))`
     * Called when the 'place/use' key was used while pointing a player (not necessarily an actual rightclick)